-This is an exposure compensation tool that allows you to further refine the overall exposure setting, much like the sliding sun icon found with the native camera.
+This is an exposure compensation tool that allows you to further refine the overall exposure setting, much like the sliding sun icon found with the native camera app.

-Now that we’ve covered the first few steps of going beyond automatic exposure settings, let’s dive a bit deeper and learn to take full manual control over exposure and creative options with your iPhone camera.
+Now that you’ve learnt how to go beyond the automatic exposure settings, let’s dive in a bit deeper and discover how to take full manual control over exposure and creative options with your iPhone camera.

 3. Shutter Speed